A quick and easy recipe for vegan meatballs without tofu

 Whenever I serve pasta to Haylee, I always try to get her something besides the usual white wheat kind.

 Another healthy and nutritious option to serve these vegan meatballs with is this roasted radish salad.
+It’s an excellent way to introduce new veggies to your little one.

 The best part about these vegan meatballs is that they freeze really well.